 UV Coating: High Gloss Print Coating

 Your printed marketing materials may be your only opportunity to get your customer's attention in today's increasingly competitive arena.
 Why not make them really shine, and catch their attention?
 You may want to check out the advantages and benefits of UV coating.

 What is UV or Ultra Violet Coating?

-UV coating, or ultraviolet coating, is a very glossy, shiny coating applied to the printed paper surface and cured on a special machine using ultraviolet light.
-These special UV coatings harden, or cure when they receive ultra violet radiation.
+UV coating, or ultraviolet coating, is a very glossy, shiny liquid coating applied to a printed paper surface and cured on a printing press or special machine using ultraviolet light.
+The coating hardens, or cures when it is exposed to ultra violet radiation.